zhangxiangithub/LearnRoad/readme.txt

 Git is a version control system. git push origin master
-Greating a new branch is quick
+Greating a new branch is quick AND simple